SMarieWilson/SMarieWilson.github.io/README.md

 - VirtualBox: For setting up virtual machines running Kali Linux and Windows.
 - Splunk: For ingesting, indexing, and analyzing Sysmon logs.
 - Sysmon: For generating detailed telemetry on system events.
+- PowerShell: For executing Sysmon executable to install the service.
 - Task Manager and Command Prompt: For verifying network connections and inspecting process details on the Windows machine.
 - nmap: For port scanning and reconnaissance.
 - msfvenom: For creating a reverse TCP shell payload and generating malware.